raspberrypilearning/physical-computing-guide/worksheet.md

 ## What are they for?
 What can I do with them?

 You can program the pins to interact in amazing ways with the real world.
 Inputs don't have to come from a physical switch; it could be input from a sensor or a signal from another computer or device, for example.
 The output can also do anything, from turning on an LED to sending a signal or data to another device.
-If the Raspberry Pi is on a network, you can control devices that are attached to it from anywhere\*\* and those devices can send data back.
+If the Raspberry Pi is on a network, you can control devices that are attached to it from almost anywhere, and those devices can send data back.
 Connectivity and control of physical devices over the internet is a powerful and exciting thing, and the Raspberry Pi is ideal for this.
 There are lots of brilliant examples of physical computing on [our blog](http://www.raspberrypi.org/blog/).

-*Note: Not* **literally** *anywhere, of course.
-You need things like access to the network, a network capable computing device, and electricity.*

 ## How the GPIO pins work